 Beginner Brazilian Jiu-Jitsu Classes

 When you are looking for a new Brazilian Jiu-Jitsu academy you want to find the best place for beginner BJJ students.
 We want to ignite your love of BJJ.
-You will find other beginning students beginner classes available throughout the week.
+You will find other beginning students enjoying these classes available throughout the week.
 Take your time and enjoy being a beginner student.
 Classes generally will have a warmup, followed by standing technique and two ground techniques from a position of the week.
 These techniques will be shown in a rotating curriculum which allows new people to enroll throughout the curriculum.

 Beginner BJJ Curriculum Includes